 Study area

-Rodent trapping surveys were conducted between October 2020-February 2023 within and around four village study sites (Baiama; latitude = 7.8375, longitude = -11.2683, Lalehun; latitude = 8.1973, longitude = -11.0803, Lambayama; latitude = 7.8505, longitude = -11.1969, and Seilama; latitude = 8.1224, longitude = -11.1936) in the Lassa fever endemic zone of the Eastern Province of Sierra Leone.
+Small mammal trapping surveys were conducted between October 2020-February 2023 within and around four village study sites (Baiama; latitude = 7.8375, longitude = -11.2683, Lalehun; latitude = 8.1973, longitude = -11.0803, Lambayama; latitude = 7.8505, longitude = -11.1969, and Seilama; latitude = 8.1224, longitude = -11.1936) in the Lassa fever endemic zone of the Eastern Province of Sierra Leone (Fig 1).
 Surveys were conducted within trapping grids along a landuse gradient of anthropogenic disturbance comprising, forest, agriculture (including fallow and currently in-use areas), and villages (within and outside of permanent structures).
-Trapping survey sessions within each village occurred four times annually with two trapping surveys in each of the rainy and dry seasons (May to November and December to April, respectively), producing a total of 9 trapping sessions over the study period.
+Trapping survey sessions occurred four times annually with two trapping surveys in each of the rainy and dry seasons (May to November and December to April, respectively), with a total of 9 trapping sessions over the study period.

-Village study sites and trapping grids within the village study sites were selected to be representative of land use in the Eastern Province of Sierra Leone and based on accessibility to the sites during all seasons alongside acceptability of the study protocol to the village study site communities.
-Supplementary Material 1 contains detailed information about the trapping process.
+Study sites were selected to be representative of land use in the Eastern Province of Sierra Leone and based on accessibility to the sites during all seasons alongside acceptability of the study protocol to the village study site communities (see Supplementary Material Text 1 for more details).
 Briefly, at each trapping grid 49 Sherman traps (7.62cm x 8.89cm x 22.86cm) (H.B.
 Sherman Traps, Tallahasee, USA), were placed in a 7 trap by 7 trap grid, traps were placed 10 metres apart in a grid conforming to the local landscape (median trapping grid area = 4,813m2).
 For traps placed within permanent structures trap placement deviated from the grid structure.
 Permanent structures were selected randomly at each visit from a grid projected over the village area, with four traps placed within each structure.
 The location of each individual trap within trapping grids was geolocated.
 Traps were baited with a locally produced mixture of oats, palm oil and dried fish.
 Each morning the traps were checked and closed for the day prior to re-baiting during the evening.
 Each trapping survey session consisted of four consecutive trap-nights (TN) at each trapping grid within the village study site.
 Trapped rodents were associated with the coordinates of the trap they were detected in.

 The sf package in the R statistical computing language (R version 4.1.2) was used for geospatial manipulation and analysis (Pebesma 2018; R Core Team 2021).
-All rodent handling was performed by trained researchers, rodents were sedated with halothane and euthanised prior to obtaining morphological measurements and samples of blood and tissue following published guidance (Fichet-Calvet 2014).
-The study protocol was approved by the Clinical Research Ethical Review Board and Animal Welfare Ethical Review Board of the Royal Veterinary College, United Kingdom (URN: 2019 1949-3), and Njala University, Sierra Leone.
-Carcasses were destroyed through incineration to eliminate the risk of onward pathogen transmission.
+All rodent handling was performed by trained researchers.
+Rodents were sedated with halothane and euthanised prior to obtaining morphological measurements and samples of blood and tissue following published guidance (Fichet-Calvet 2014).
+The study protocol was approved by the Clinical Research Ethical Review Board and Animal Welfare Ethical Review Board of the Royal Veterinary College, United Kingdom (URN: 2019 1949-3), and by Njala University, Sierra Leone.
+Carcasses were incinerated after sample collection to eliminate the risk of onward pathogen transmission.

-Rodent species identification
+Species identification